MIDL-Conference/midl-website-2023/pages/venue.md

 ## NMAAM (reception venue)

-The reception drinks will be held at the [National Museum of African Amercain Music](https://www.nmaam.org/).
+The reception drinks will be held at the [National Museum of African American Music](https://www.nmaam.org/).

 ![NMAAM](images/NMAAM-5B-Corner-Rooftop-View.jpg)